 Hello, Science Cheerleader fans!
-Last month, NASA and the National Oceanographic and Atmospheric Administration (NOAA) launched the GOES-R satellite, the latest generation of high-capability U.S. weather satellites.
-Science Cheerleader Janel has been working with the GOES-R team and recently found time in her busy schedule to talk about the launch and the satellite’s mission.
+Last month, NASA and the National Oceanographic and Atmospheric Administration (NOAA)the satellite, the latest generation of high-capability U.S. weather satellites.
+Science Cheerleader has been working with the GOES-R team and recently found time in her busy schedule to talk about the launch and the satellite’s mission.

 Congratulations on the launch!
 How long have you been involved with the GOES-R satellite?

 Thank you!
 It feels so great to be a part of a successful launch of the next generation of weather satellites!
 I have been involved with GOES-R for about 4 years.
 I took a position as the User Readiness Coordinator right out of graduate school and am now working with the Product Readiness Operations Team as the Training and User Liaison.

 When we last heard from you, you were a GOES-R User Readiness Coordinator.
 What does that role do?

 My role has evolved since then, into my new position as the Training and User Liaison for the Product Readiness and Operations Team but still involves some of the same duties.
 The User Readiness Coordinator worked with the GOES-R Program office to prepare users for the new capabilities of the GOES-R Series weather satellites.
 This included a vast array of user outreach activities, planning and facilitating conferences, technical meetings, and work sessions.
 It also included coordination of the science program’s proving ground activities such as demonstration proposals, operations plans, schedules, and final reports.

 What makes GOES-R different from previous weather satellites?